 The Dallas–Fort Worth Metroplex has four professional baseball teams, including one Major League team, the Texas Rangers.
 Many evenings between March and October, one of these teams will be playing.
 Take the kids, take a date, or tune in for live play-by-plays.
-For information on tickets and hours of play, consult the teams' websites, which we've provided for you.
-We also provide information on the Fort Worth Cats, which stopped playing in 2014 but remains fondly in fans' memories.
+For information on tickets and hours of play, consult the teams' websites, which are provided for you.

 The Texas Rangers are the Metroplex's Major League team.
 They play at the 49,00-seat Globe Life Park in Arlington, situated between Dallas and Fort Worth.
 Memorable concession foods, from two-foot-long tamales and outrageous hot dogs to vegan black bean burgers, Texas snowballs (brisket balls deep-fried in funnel cake batter and covered in powdered sugar) and gluten-free beer are sold at the ballpark.